Clara Ali Ghalib’s Life As a Medic

 When I’m in the dispensary, managing the dispensary floor to ensure all drug requisitions and drug deliveries are on target is essential.
 The dispensary is a busy environment with a team of approximately 15 staff, all exercising excellent communication and team working skills.
 I dispense controlled drugs, parenteral nutrition, and transplant discharge prescriptions.
 I check and oversee the supply of medications that are not stocked on the wards.
 At 5 pm, I am relieved of my pharmacy duties!

 If you asked me whether or not I loved being a pharmacist, I would say I truly love my job.
 I love being able to speak to patients, address their concerns and questions about medications.
 However, after 5 pm – ITS HOBBY TIME!

 I enjoy being in a hospital environment, yet, my dream is to be able to provide my patients with a holistic care package that not only looks after medication but an amalgamation of physical, mental and emotional care.
-I established my Personal training and Sports nutrition service to encourage women (especially those like me – focused on career and family) to prioritise their health and contribute time to self-love and care.
+I established my Personal training and Sports nutrition service to encourage women (especially those like me – focused on career and family) to prioritize their health and contribute time to self-love and care.

 Working in healthcare is a major fulfillment of mine.
 I am the happiest when I can help patients in a hospital setting and CALI FIT clients who are of all walks of life gain holistic health awareness, knowledge, and independence.

 Now that is my day in a nutshell and I will finish by encouraging you to give time and love to your HEAD, HEART & HIPS!